longdavid2k17/longdavid2k17/README.md

 <p align="center">
  <h2 align="center">Hello 👋</h2>
  <p align="center">My name is Dawid, and I am JAVA Developer.
-I studied in the Silesian University of Technology in Katowice (Computer Science for Industry) where IT has been bachelor degree graduate.
+I studied in the Silesian University of Technology in Katowice (Computer Science for Industry) where I has been bachelor degree graduate.
 For now I work as Java Junior Developer.
 I'm ambitous and hungry for knowledge.
 In my free time exept of learning new technologies and studying in the univeristy, I record a simple JAVA course for YT(https://www.youtube.com/channel/UCRdYfPxL0PZPZ7O9fMjrynA/) (for a while I have a break from recording but soon I will come back :-) ) </p>
 </p>